Trump ordered to pay legal fees after Steele case collapses - ExBulletin

 Trump ordered to pay legal fees after Steele case collapses

-LONDON (AP) Former US President Donald Trump has been ordered to pay a six-figure legal bill to a company founded by a former British spy whom he unsuccessfully sued for doing what his lawyer said was shocking and scandalous false statements that damaged his reputation.
+LONDON — Former US President Donald Trump has been ordered to pay a six-figure legal bill to a company founded by a former British spy whom he unsuccessfully sued for making what his lawyer called false statements shocking and scandalous which damaged his reputation.

 A London judge, who threw out the case against Orbis Business Intelligence last month, saying it was doomed to fail, ordered Trump to pay legal costs of 300,000 pounds ($382,000), documents show judicial published Thursday.